aidadatahub/aidadatahub.github.io/docs/dsp-first-login/index.md

 be sent to the [Life Science Login MFA site](https://mfa.aai.lifescience-ri.eu/).

-For clarity; there's nothing wrong with using a hardware token (e.g. USB key) or other solution, but since the TOTP support is the common denominator, that's shown here.
+For clarity; there's nothing wrong with using a hardware token (e.g. USB key) or other solution, but since the Time-based One-Time Password (TOTP) support is the common denominator, that's shown here.

 ![Life Science Login MFA login](ls-login-mfa-login-screen.png).